ibexa/documentation-developer/docs/api/rest_api/rest_api_authentication.md

 ##### Rich client application security concerns

 The purpose of CSRF protection is to prevent users from accidentally running harmful operations by being tricked into executing an HTTP(S) request against a web applications they're logged into.
-In browsers this action will be blocked by lack of CSRF token.
+In browsers this action is blocked by lack of CSRF token.

 However, if you develop a rich client application (JavaScript, JAVA, iOS, Android, etc.), that is: